fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_over_time.md

             This date type value is the default.
         + `last_modified_date`
         + `new_awards_only`
             Indicates when the results should reflect new awards only.
-When the `date_type` field equals `new_awards_only` you should expect only transactions that have a date within the time period bounds and are associated with a new award to be returned.
+You should expect only transactions that have a date within the time period bounds and are associated with a new award to be returned.
             `new_awards_only` is not supported when `subawards` field is set to true.